vijayrajpanchall/matic-docs/docs/contribute/contributor-guidelines.md

   saying “I want to help contribute to the Polygon Wiki”.
 They’ll work with you to find an area for you to contribute.
-- If you have a specific contribution in mind but are unsure about it, confirm whether the contribution is appropriate by contacting one of the [Wiki maintainers](/docs/contribute/community-maintainers)directly.
+- If you have a specific contribution in mind but are unsure about it, confirm whether the contribution is appropriate by contacting one of the [Wiki maintainers](/docs/contribute/community-maintainers) directly.
 - If you do not have a specific contribution in mind, you can also browse the issues labelled as `help wanted` on the [Polygon GitHub repos](https://github.com/maticnetwork).
 - Issues that additionally have the `good first issue` label are considered ideal for